CapucineBrft/PHYS643-NumericalHW/README.md

 ## 1D Hydro-Solver:
-The python script for this problem is named "HydroSolver.py".
+The python script for this problem is "HydroSolver.py".

 The equations for density and momentum are solved using the donor cell advection method.